finos/common-domain-model/documentation/source/event-model.rst

 Primitive Composition
 """""""""""""""""""""

 The separation between the before trade state and primitive instructions allows to compose primitive operators.
-This is done using the ``Create_TradeState`` function.
-This function chains the primitive operators by applying a composite primitive instruction to a single trade state, as represented in the diagram below.
+Primitive operators can be "chained" by applying a composite primitive instruction to a single trade state, as represented in the diagram below.

 .. figure:: images/composing-primitive-operators.png

 .. note:: When a primitive instruction is composite, interim trade states will be created when executing each primitive operator.
-These interim trade state may not correspond to any actual business outcome (only the final after trade state does), so implementors will usually choose not to persist them.
+These interim trade states may not correspond to any actual business outcome (only the final after trade state does), so implementors will usually choose not to persist them.

-The ``Create_TradeState`` function takes a single trade state and a composite primitive instruction as inputs and returns a single trade state.
-The before trade state input is optional, in case a new execution is specified in the instructions.
+The ``Create_TradeState`` function performs such composition of primitive operators.
+It takes a single trade state and a composite primitive instruction as inputs and returns a single trade state.
+The before trade state input is optional, in which case a new execution must be specified in the instructions.

 This function applies each of the primitive operators (other than split) to the trade state in the order listed in the `primitive operator`_ section.
 Apart from execution which, when present, must always be applied first, the order does not affect the outcome because each primitive operator impacts a different part of the trade state.